 The member libraries of InterLINK, including North Vancouver District Public Library, loan taped books and books on disc (DAISY and MP3) free of charge to eligible borrowers.
 We also loan cassette players and Daisy readers free of charge on a temporary basis.

 Taped books are unabridged books recorded by professional readers.
 They can be played on any audiocassette player.

 DAISY books are complete books from a number of sources, each digitally recorded by the CNIB (Canadian National Institute of the Blind) or other institutions on one disc.
 They are especially designed for people with print disabilities and can only be played on a DAISY player or a computer with DAISY software.

 Our MP3 books from commercial sources are also unabridged and are usually contained on one or two discs.
 They can be played on DAISY players, computers and MP3 players, as well as some newer CD players.

-If you are unable to handle or read print books because of a visual, physical or perceptual disability, you can take advantage of the Talking Books Service.
-You will need to fill out and submit InterLINK’s elegibility form to us.
-You can download the form as a PDF document or you can pick up the form at any InterLINK library.
+You will need to fill out and submit the InterLINK eligibility form to us.
+You can download the eligibility form (PDF) or you can pick up the form at any InterLINK library.